 Fertilize your blackberries in the spring when plants are emerging from dormancy, using a balanced 10-10-10 formula.
 Fertilize plants again in the fall with an application of manure and compost, which will also suppress weeds and improve soil tilth.

 'Shawnee' is resistant to cold, and has self-supporting thorny canes.
 'Natchez' is thornless and erect, and will form a hedgerow as it spreads by suckers.
 Semi-erect thornless varieties like 'Chester' and 'Triple Crown' grow as a clump, and benefit from a trellis.
-Primocane varieties like 'Prime-Ark Traveler' produce fruit on new and old canes throughout the season.
+Varieties like 'Prime-Ark Traveler' produce fruit on new and old canes throughout the season.

 Common Pests and Diseases

 Blackberries are prone to anthracnose, stem blight, and crown gall.
-Prevent disease by purchasing disease-free plant stock from reputable nurseries, and planting your blackberries away from areas with wild brambles.
-Insect pests include stink bugs and raspberry crown borers.
-Healthy vigorous plants are less attractive to insect attack.
+Prevent disease by purchasing disease-free plant stock from reputable nurseries, and planting your blackberries away from areas with wild brambles, which may carry these diseases.